 THD works to control mosquito populations during warm months, typically May through September.
-Every mosquito season, THD closely monitors the mosquito population and sprays areas in need.
 To place a complaint about mosquitoes in your area, please call the mosquito hotline at 918-595-4219 or click here to file a complaint online.

 You can help reduce the mosquito population by following a few simple steps: